ayan878/MERNify/README.md

 ```
 - **`app.use(morgan("tiny"));`**: Adds a middleware function to log HTTP requests in a concise format (specified as "tiny").
 This helps in tracking incoming requests and debugging.

+The "tiny" argument specifies the format of the logs.
+Morgan supports several predefined formats for logging, and "tiny" is one of the simplest.
+The "tiny" format includes:

+HTTP method (e.g., GET, POST)
+URL (e.g., /home, /api/users)
+HTTP version (e.g., HTTP/1.1)
+Response status code (e.g., 200, 404)
+Response time in milliseconds

+GET / 200 0.935 ms - 12

 ```javascript
 app.disable("x-power-by");
 ```